gorkafraga/guidesbook/_build/html/_sources/1-General tools/GUIDE_Redcap.md

 -	Each instrument can be set as survey that can be sent to participants as a link (see next section)
 -	Each instrument can have events: for example, several time points of the same test/survey
--	In each instrument you can add FIELDS (= variables) o	Fields can be added manually  one by one or IMPORTED from an excel sheet.
+-	In each instrument you can add FIELDS (= variables)
+-	Fields can be added manually  one by one or IMPORTED from an excel sheet.
 Check redcap ‘data dictionary ‘ to see how attributes and formats will be imported.
-Importing at least the names and basic formatting might be faster. o	You can also upload Fields to and from multiple projects o	Field label is the field description.
+Importing at least the names and basic formatting might be faster.
+-	You can also upload Fields to and from multiple projects
+-	Field label is the field description.
 It automatically creates a Variable name replacing spaces by “_”.
 But it is best to revise the variable names and check if that is what you want in your data set (see variable nomenclatures).
-Decide this names in advance and a consistent way of describing your fields. o	WARNING: once set you CAN NOT rename your variables or change field labels.
-It will DELETE all records (participant data) from that variable/field o	Define the format (date,number , text ,  decimal separator). o	Add validation to prevent data entry errors  (e.g., percentile scores can only include max 100, date format must comply to the field format, etc) o	A field can have calculations using a formula to compute variables from existing variables o	You can add Begin section  to mark a series of fields from , e.g., the same test o	Set to “required’ if you want to make filling that variable compulsory o	‘Identifier’ options can be restricted for a given variable to mask exporting (?) o	Use field Notes for lengthier explanations or notes on this variable .How is this exported?
+Decide this names in advance and a consistent way of describing your fields.
+-	WARNING: once set you CAN NOT rename your variables or change field labels.
+It will DELETE all records (participant data) from that variable/field
+-	Define the format (date,number , text ,  decimal separator).
+-	Add validation to prevent data entry errors  (e.g., percentile scores can only include max 100, date format must comply to the field format, etc)
+-	A field can have calculations using a formula to compute variables from existing variables
+-	You can add Begin section  to mark a series of fields from , e.g., the same test
+-	Set to “required’ if you want to make filling that variable compulsory
+-	‘Identifier’ options can be restricted for a given variable to mask exporting (?)
+-	Use field Notes for lengthier explanations or notes on this variable .How is this exported?

 ### 2.2	SURVEY DATA
 Surveys are instruments that can be sent via link .